oscdev-io/birdplan/tests/t40_bgp/t37_redistribute_originated/README.md

 # BGP basic test with originated routes between peers

+Router r1 should export its originated routes on interface eth1 to r2 depending on the test case.

+In the case of "test_redistribute_originated": **(default)**
-Router r1 should be exporting its originated routes to r2, r2 should not be exporting its own originated routes to r1 as redistribute:originated is not set to True.
+  - r1 should not be exporting its originated routes to r2 as this is default behavior.

+In the case of "test_redistribute_originated_true":
-Router r2 should however be receiving and importing the originated routes from r1.
+  - r1 should be exporting its originated routes on interface eth1 to r2.

+In the case of "test_redistribute_originated_false":
+  - r1 should not be exporting its originated routes to r2 as `redistribute:originated` is set to false.

+In the case of "test_redistribute_originated_default": **(default)**
+  - r1 should not be exporting its originated default routes to r2 as this is default behavior.

+In the case of "test_redistribute_originated_default_true":
+  - r1 should be exporting its originated default routes to r2 depending on the test case.

+In the case of "test_redistribute_originated_default_false":
+  - r1 should not be exporting its originated default routes to r2 as `redistribute:originated_default` is set to false.

 ```plantuml